anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 10 -> IETF draft 11:

 * issue #103, removed step 6 in verification handling for the wrapped CA certificate provisioning as only applicable after enrollment {{exchanges_uc2_3c}}
+* issue #128: included notation of nomadic operation of the registrar-agent in {{architecture}}
 * issue #130, introduced DNS service discovery name for brski_pledge to enable discovery by the registrar-agent in {{iana-con}
 * removed unused reference RFC 5280
+* removed site terminology

 From IETF draft 09 -> IETF draft 10: